Provable Preimage Under-Approximation for Neural Networks (Full Version): Methodology

 \subsection{Global Branching and Refinement}

-As LiRPA performs crude linear relaxation, the resulting bounds can be quite loose, meaning that the polytope approximation $\polytope_{\indomain}(\outset)$ is unlikely to constitute a tight under-approximation to the restricted preimage.
+As LiRPA performs crude linear relaxation, the resulting bounds can be quite loose even with $\nnslope$-optimization, meaning that the polytope approximation $\polytope_{\indomain}(\outset)$ is unlikely to constitute a tight under-approximation to the preimage.
 To address this challenge, we employ a divide-and-conquer approach that iteratively refines our under-approximation of the preimage.
-Starting from the single initial region $\indomain$ represented at the root, our method generates a tree by iteratively partitioning the subregion $\indomain_{sub}$ represented at a leaf node into two smaller subregions $\indomain_{sub}^{l}, \indomain_{sub}^{u}$ (via an axis-aligned bisection), which are then attached as children to that leaf node.
+Starting from the initial region $\indomain$ represented at the root, our method generates a tree by iteratively partitioning a subregion $\indomain_{sub}$ represented at a leaf node into two smaller subregions $\indomain_{sub}^{l}, \indomain_{sub}^{u}$, which are then attached as children to that leaf node.
 In this way, the subregions represented by all leaves of the tree are disjoint, such that their union is the initial region $\indomain$.

-After each iteration in Algorithm 1, each leaf subregion $\indomain_{sub}$ has an associated polytope, computed using LiRPA bounds in Algorithm 2, that approximates the restricted preimage in $\indomain_{sub}$.
-Thus, the union of the polytopes corresponding to all leaves forms our refined, anytime DUP under-approximation $\polytopeset$ to the preimage in the original region $\indomain$.
-The algorithm terminates after a desired volume threshold $\threshold$ for $\volume(\polytopeset)$ has been reached, or after a fixed maximum number of iterations (polytopes) has been reached.
+For each leaf subregion $\indomain_{sub}$ we compute, using LiRPA bounds (Line \ref{algline:linearbound}, Algorithm \ref{alg:genunderapprox}), an associated polytope that under-approximates the preimage in $\indomain_{sub}$.
+Thus, irrespective of the number of refinements performed, the union of the polytopes corresponding to all leaves forms an \emph{anytime} DUP under-approximation $\polytopeset$ to the preimage in the original region $\indomain$.
+The process of refining the subregions continues until an appropriate termination criterion is met.

-Unfortunately, even with a moderate number of input dimensions $\indim$, na\"ively splitting along all dimensions quickly becomes computationally infeasible.
+Unfortunately, even with a moderate number of input dimensions or unstable ReLU nodes, na\"ively splitting along all input- or ReLU-planes quickly becomes computationally infeasible.
 For example, splitting a $\indim$-dimensional hyperrectangle using bisections along each dimension results in $2^d$ subdomains to approximate.
 It thus becomes crucial to identify the subregion splits that have the most impact on the quality of the under-approximation.
-At each iteration, given the subregion tree, our algorithm must first select which leaf subregion to split, and then which input feature/dimesion to bisect on, both of which will impact the refinement quality.
+Another important aspect is how to prioritize which leaf subregion to split.
+We describe these in turn.